Bracknell: Culture

+Bracknell does have an active music scene, with choirs such as Bracknell Choral Society, bands such as the Supertonics Big Band, and the Berkshire Music Trust, a music education charity.

 Bracknell has been used in the filming of many TV shows and films, such as Harry Potter and the Philosopher's Stone (Martins Heron) and Time Bandits (Birch Hill).
 Bracknell is given the name 'Laxton' in the TV detective series Pie in the Sky and Waterside Park was used for the exterior of the police HQ in the same series.
 Bracknell has also featured in the 1991 Roger Daltrey film Buddy's Song.

 The Offence (1972), a psychological thriller with Sean Connery and Ian Bannen, was filmed in Bracknell.
 There are scenes in the town centre, on Broadway, Charles Square and Market Street.
 The flat for Connery's character was filmed at the listed Point Royal, and the bulk of the outdoor scenes were taken around Wildridings, specifically Arncliffe, Crossfell, Mill Pond and Mill Lane.

 The wages snatch scene in Villain (1971), a gangster film with Richard Burton, was filmed in Ellesfield Avenue on the Southern Industrial Estate outside the former Clark Eaton glass factory, with the ICL tower block visible in the background; after the robbery the gang make their getaway along Peacock Lane nearby and hijack a car at the junction with the footpath from Tarmans Copse (now Osprey Avenue on the Jennett's Park estate).

 Bracknell is featured in the PlayStation 3 video game Resistance: Fall of Man set in 1951, as the location at which power conduits travel deep underground South East England to power the Chimeran fortresses.
 It also featured in the sequel Resistance 2 in a similar role.

 The BBC show The Wrong Mans is set almost entirely in Bracknell.

 Tracy Beaker actress Dani Harmer was brought up in Bracknell.

 During the 1960s, author J. M. Coetzee lived in the town and worked for an IT company.

 Artist Kerry Lemon was commissioned to create a number of site-specific artworks for the Lexicon town centre development.
 Her work includes a series of 36 unique botanical paving slabs in granite and brass designed to create a nature trail through the town centre; 15 gobo lights projecting moth drawings in light onto the pavements below; 5 cast jesmonite birch leaf benches with hand sculpted solid brass insects and painted brass leaf veins.